Somerset floods crisis: How the story unfolded

-Large parts of the Somerset Levels have been under water since last year.
+Large parts of the Somerset Levels spent much of the winter of 2013-14 under water.

-Villages have been isolated, homes evacuated, much of the farming community is in disarray, and the bad weather continues.
+Villages were isolated, homes evacuated, the farming community in disarray and the bad weather relentless.

-BBC News looks at how the area's flooding crisis has unfolded.Continue reading the main story
+BBC News looks at how the area's flooding crisis unfolded.Continue reading the main story

 South West England is battered by storms.
 High winds and heavy rain cause power outages, road closures and widespread travel disruption, with hundreds of weather-related emergencies, including motorists getting stuck in flood water.